Alex Abbad

 Alex Abdullah Abbad (born June 18, 1978), sometimes known as Alex Abbad, is an Indonesian actor, poet, host, musician, visual artist, and music producer.

 Career

-He started off his career as MTV Asia VJ in the 90's and rose to become an actor.
+He started off his career as MTV Asia's VJ in the 90's and rose to become an actor.

-He starred in an HBO Original Series Halfworlds (2015) directed by Joko Anwar In addition, Alex also starred in The Raid 2 (2014) and in Merantau (2009), both directed by Gareth Evans.
+He starred in an HBO Original Series Halfworlds (2015) directed by Joko Anwar.
+In addition, Alex also starred in The Raid 2 (2014) and in Merantau (2009), both directed by Gareth Evans.

 Alex also won the Festival Film Indonesia (FFI) for Best Supporting Actor in My Stupid Boss (2016) and also nominated for the same category the next year for Night Bus (2017).